algolia/autocomplete/examples/github-repositories-custom-plugin/README.md

 yarn workspace @algolia/autocomplete-example-github-repositories-custom-plugin start
 ```

-Alternatively, you may use NPM:
+Alternatively, you may use npm:

 ```sh
 cd examples/github-repositories-custom-plugin